learning-zone/java-basics/README.md

 ```
 You shouldn't divide number by zero
 ```
 #### Q. The difference between Serial and Parallel Garbage Collector?
+**Serial Garbage Collector**

+Serial garbage collector works by holding all the application threads.
+It is designed for the single-threaded environments.
+It uses just a single thread for garbage collection.
+The way it works by freezing all the application threads while doing garbage collection may not be suitable for a server environment.
+It is best suited for simple command-line programs.

+Turn on the `-XX:+UseSerialGC` JVM argument to use the serial garbage collector.

+**Parallel Garbage Collector**

+Parallel garbage collector is also called as throughput collector.
+It is the default garbage collector of the JVM.
+Unlike serial garbage collector, this uses multiple threads for garbage collection.
+Similar to serial garbage collector this also freezes all the application threads while performing garbage collection.

 #### Q. A difference between WeakReference and SoftReference in Java?
 #### Q. How do you find memory usage from Java program?
 How much percent of the heap is used?
 #### Q. What is a compile time constant in Java?
 What is the risk of using it?